-For more urgent issues that need to be seen by a provider within 24 hours, please use TRICARE On-line or call Central Appointments to book an appointment with your child's AFMH team.
-Also, two Urgent Care Clinic (UCC) visits per year are authorized for all dependents without MTF notification.
-Any UCC visits after those two will require pre-authorization from your child's medical provider.
-In the event that your child needs care outside of the MTF's business hours, pre-authorization may be obtained from the TRICARE Nurse Advice Line at 501-987-8811, option 2.
+For more urgent issues that need to be seen by a provider within 24 hours, please use TRICARE On-line or call Central Appointments to book an appointment with your child's primary care team.
+In the event that your child needs care outside of the facility business hours, preauthorization may be obtained from the TRICARE Nurse Advice Line at 501-987-8811, option 2.